Amar Nath Verma

-Amar Nath Verma, also known as A. N. Verma, is a retired Indian bureaucrat and IAS officer who served sixth Principal Secretary to the Prime Minister of India for P. V. Narasimha Rao from 1991 to 96.
+Amar Nath Verma, also known as A. N. Verma, is an Indian retired bureaucrat and IAS officer who served sixth Principal Secretary to the Prime Minister of India for P. V. Narasimha Rao from 1991 to 96.
 Sometimes, he is recognised one of "the most influential bureaucrats" of Rao's government.

 Career

 Verma is a 1956 batch Indian Administrative Service officer from Uttar Pradesh cadre.
 He served as industry secretary in the government of India when Rajiv Gandhi took office as the prime minister.
 Prior to his appointment as principal secretary, he served as secretary for industry to the government of India.